mikrono/tModLoaderWiki_kr_ko/Basic-guide-for-JSON-&-ModConfigs.md

+# Note!
+ModConfigs are not yet released/available.
+Once they are, this guide will be expanded to cover ModConfigs more.

 ## Introduction
 Before we begin, it's important that you understand what a config is and how a 'ModConfig' is handled.
 First of all, config stands for 'configuration' and with that we often mean a 'configuration file'.
 There are many formats for configuration files, in tModLoader we use a language called JSON for ModConfigs.
 JSON stands for JavaScript-Object-Notation and we will delve a bit deeper into the meaning and heritance of this name.